 Algorithms play a crucial role in ensuring the security and confidentiality of information.
 The two primary types of algorithms are symmetric and asymmetric.

 Symmetric algorithms use the same key for both encryption and decryption.
 This type of encryption is faster and requires less computational power.
 However, the primary challenge here is the secure distribution of the key; since it is the same for both processes, it must be kept highly secure to prevent unauthorized access.
+I wrote a blog on it, if you want to know how a secure exchange works.

 Asymmetric algorithms, on the other hand, employ a pair of keys: a public key, which is shared openly, and a private key, which remains confidential.
 The public key encrypts data, while the private key decrypts it.
 Despite being more secure due to the two-key system, asymmetric encryption demands more computational resources, making it slower compared to symmetric encryption.